 Four hours.
-Through investigating and engaging students in the study of different aspects of leadership, this course will provide students with in-depth exposure to the study of educational leadership that include traits, characteristics, models, and dimensions of leadership coupled with a critical examination of sustainable theory in education environments.
-The course will cover major characteristics of leadership by researching the diverse facets of leadership theory with application to educational issues and use theory to help inform their own research interest.
-In completing the course assignments, the student will generate their own leadership theory and style that augments learning for diverse student populations.
+Through investigating and engaging students in the study of different aspects of leadership, this course provides students with in-depth exposure to the study of educational leadership that include traits, characteristics, models, and dimensions of leadership coupled with a critical examination of sustainable theory in education environments.
+The course covers major characteristics of leadership by researching the diverse facets of leadership theory with application to educational issues and use theory to help inform their own research interest.
+In completing the course assignments, the student generates their own leadership theory and style that augments learning for diverse student populations.